Addressing situations where a student requires medical attention after excessive consumption of alcohol or the ingestion of drugs:

 for violations of other (i.e., non-alcohol/drug-related) University Standards of Conduct related to the incident (including, but not limited to: sexual assault, physical violence, hazing, harassment, theft, vandalism, etc.).

-Recognized student groups (clubs, organizations, residence halls, etc.) are expected to take action in emergency situations.
+Recognized student groups (clubs, organizations, residential communities, etc.) are expected to take action in emergency situations.
 A group’s compliance with these expectations will be considered a mitigating factor when determining the University’s response to an incident that otherwise merits disciplinary action for the group.
 Additionally, the University will deem the failure of student group leaders to create a culture of compliance with this expectation to be a factor when determining a University response.

 Students that fail to act in the spirit of the Expectation of Responsibility in an emergency situation where action is clearly warranted may be referred to the University Conduct Process